-- The illness: Here it was decided to select 'psychosis' as the illness of study, given the student's (JJEK) interest in psychiatry. - 2.
+- 1. The illness: Here it was decided to select 'psychosis' as the illness of study, given the student's (JJEK) interest in psychiatry. - 2.
 The patient: Patient H is a 33-year-old single Caucasian man.
 From the age of 21 onward, he had been experiencing recurrent psychotic episodes, characterised by acoustic hallucinations, hypochondria and paranoid thoughts with delusions of reference.
 He was diagnosed with schizophrenia of the paranoid type (DSM-IV-TR).
-In 2010, he was referred by his psychiatrist to the Leiden University Medical Centre. with a persistent psychotic episode not responding to various pharmacological and psychotherapeutic interventions.
+In 2010, he was referred by his psychiatrist to the Leiden University Medical Centre, with a persistent psychotic episode not responding to various pharmacological and psychotherapeutic interventions.
 In our hospital, he was treated successfully with electroconvulsive therapy (ECT) for his psychotic episode.
 During the ECT treatment, he also noted an improvement of his affective feelings and interpersonal skills.
 Despite the improvement, the negative symptoms still persisted, confirming the diagnosis of schizophrenia.
 Following ECT, haloperidol and lithium were successfully started as follow-up maintenance medication. - 3.
 The novel: The story The Black Monk by Anton Chekhov was chosen as a source of literary image of the phenomenon 'psychosis'.
-20 Chekhov was a physician himself; he died at a very early age (48 years) because of tuberculosis.
+Chekhov was a physician himself; he died at

+Figure 1 Format for Honours Class assignment: integrating biomedical knowledge (A) with the patient's narrative (B) and a novel on the specific illness (C) into a manuscript. a very early age (48 years) because of tuberculosis.
 The Black Monk is a relatively short story (30 pages) that describes an episode of a few months in the life of Kovrin, a lecturer at a university in Russia.
 The protagonist is a young scholar who tries to write his PhD thesis.
 A state of 'being overworked and (with) his nerves upset' (p.
-223) brings him to a villa in the countryside, where he stays with his stepfather and his daughter during the summer.
+223) brings him to a villa in the countryside, where he stays with his step-parents and their daughter during the summer.
 He falls in love with the daughter and they marry.
 Symptoms of psychosis develop: he experiences visual and auditory hallucinations, manic bouts of activity, sleep disorder, depressed mood and frank episodes with hallucinations, where he believes 'he was chosen of God and a genius' (p.
 252).